Bilyz26/Credit-Manager/README.md

-# Clients Debt Tracker
+# Credit-Manager

-Welcome to the Clients Debt Tracker, a Cross-Platform Debt Management Desktop App currently for small businesses and shops.
-This app is being developed using TypeScript, React, Tailwind, Rust, and Tauri.
+Welcome to Clients Debt Tracker.
+This is now a cross-platform desktop debt management app for small businesses and stores.
+This app is developed using TypeScript, React, Tailwind, Rust, and Tauri.

 ## Installation